Danger in the Lumo-Bay

 Captain Jacques made his way quickly through the dark maze of library shelves until he found the books about Malta.
 He pulled out all five dusty tomes with “Malta” in the title, revealing a gleam of gold and silver on the shelf hidden behind them.

-Captain Jacques lifted the heavy statuette — it was the size of one of Doctor Keller’s shoes, and it felt warm in his paws.
+Captain Jacques lifted the heavy statuette — it was the size of one of Dr. Keller’s shoes, and it felt warm in his paws.
 Hewn from tawny marble, it had the head and wings of an eagle and the body of a lion.
 Its wings were tipped with silver, and its tail tipped with gold.
 It had a fiercely sharp metal beak.
 In its stone face, one eye gleamed red, the other green.

 A deeply feminine and feline voice behind the captain rumbled: “A ruby and an emerald for its eyes.
 Pretty, isn’t it?”